AlexandruMiclea/Proiect-SO/readme.md

 - A lot of void* pointer arithmetic
 - I can still write to freed memory zones
 - I can write over the block metadata, potentially corrupting my list
-- No free list, so at some point allocations can be slow
+- No free list, so at some point allocations can become slow

 ## How to run